Windows Services FAQ

 Follow these instructions to set the NoInteractiveServices registry key — just set the DWORD value to 1 instead of 0.

 Note that the Interactive Services Detection service also provides the ability to switch to Session 0 to view your Session 0 desktop.
-Switching to Session 0 will not be available when the ISD service is not running!
+Switching to Session 0 won't be available when the ISD service is not running!

 65. Windows Services: Overview